ArekusuNaito/gulp-exercise-02/README.md

-# gulp-exercise-02
+# Live reloading with browser-sync

-Live reloading js code and html files
+- Check the gulpfile.js file